trychlos/pwix-editor/README.md

 A switch which let the user toggle the edition mode.

-Use case: particularly in development mode, it happens that the `TE_MODE_PREVIEW` may slightly disturb the display.
-This switch let the editor run in `TE_MODE_STANDARD` even when the user is allowed to edit, while the toggle switch is off.
+Use case: particularly in development mode, it happens that the `Editor.C.Mode.PREVIEW` may slightly disturb the display.
+This switch let the editor run in `Editor.C.Mode.STANDARD` even when the user is allowed to edit, while the toggle switch is off.

 The component is configurable with an object passed as an argument, which may contain: